Board of Directors

 Director

-Sáandlanee T’ak’an Jáadas hánuu xaad kihl ga díi kyaang, my Haida name is Granddaughter of the Dawn.
-Diana White hánuu díi kyaang, my English name is Diana White.
-Yahgu’Janaas gaagang.
+Sáandlanee T’ak’an Jáadas hánuu xaad kihl ga díi kyaang, Diana White hánuu díi kyaang, Yahgu’Jaanas gaagang.
 Gaw Tlagée sdu díi ‘isgaagang.
+I come from the Yahgu'Jaanas clan.
 I was born in Masset, and raised in Old Massett, Haida Gwaii.
+My Haida name is Granddaughter of the Dawn.
+My English name is Diana White.

-She is deeply rooted in her family’s Haida traditions, where cultural expression through art, song, and dance is a way of life.
-Her ancestry is rooted in a rich legacy of Master Carvers and Weavers.
+I am deeply rooted in my family’s Haida traditions, where cultural expression through art, song, and dance is a way of life.
+My ancestry is rooted in a rich legacy of Master Carvers and Weavers.

-In addition to her work with the Tluu Xaadaa Naay Society, Diana serves with the Haida Gwaii Society for Community Peace, supporting women who are fleeing violence, seeking recovery, or experiencing homelessness.
-This role is a heartfelt mission, as she offers guidance and compassionate support to those in need.
+In addition to my work with the Tluu Xaadaa Naay Society, I serve with the Haida Gwaii Society for Community Peace, supporting women who are fleeing violence, seeking recovery, or experiencing homelessness.
+This role is a heartfelt mission, as I offer guidance and compassionate support to those in need.

-Diana's commitment to cultural preservation extends beyond her professional roles.
-With over seven years of volunteering experience with Rediscovery T’aalan Stl’ang, she has honed valuable skills in cultural traditions, communication, and community problem-solving.
-Her work bridges generations, addressing intergenerational trauma and fostering cultural reconnection through traditional practices, land stewardship, and a profound respect for nature’s significance.
+My commitment to cultural preservation extends beyond my professional roles.
+With over seven years of volunteering experience with Rediscovery T’aalan Stl’ang.
+I have honed valuable skills in cultural traditions, communication, and community problem-solving.
+My work bridges generations, addressing intergenerational trauma and fostering cultural reconnection through traditional practices, land stewardship, and a profound respect for nature’s significance.

-Embracing her responsibilities with deep respect, Diana’s passion for the arts and commitment to cultural continuity align seamlessly with the values of the Haida Nation.
-She is wholeheartedly dedicated to creating, learning, and preserving the living legacy of her ancestors, empowering her community every step of the way.
+Embracing my responsibilities with deep respect, my passion for the arts and commitment to cultural continuity align seamlessly with the values of the Haida Nation.
+I am wholeheartedly dedicated to creating, learning, and preserving the living legacy of my ancestors, empowering our community every step of the way.

 "Our children are the future of our people, and we honour them as sacred.
 We are committed to nurturing their growth, teaching them the ways of our ancestors, and providing them with the wisdom and strength to live in harmony with the land, the sea, and all our relations."